-Your US Individual Income tax Return includes any income you received, from crypto to non-crypto income, while the right Schedules will include information on your crypto gains/losses.
+Your US Individual Income tax Return includes any income you received, from crypto to non-crypto income.
+You will need to make sure to use the correct tax form or schedule to report your crypto gains/losses.

-Schedule D is used to report your capital gains and losses from your crypto/NFT trading (assuming that you sold at least some of your holdings during the tax season).
-Schedule D is used with Form 1040 to report crypto gains/losses.
+Schedule D is used to report your capital gains and losses from your crypto/NFT trading (assuming that you sold at least some of your holdings during the tax year).
+Schedule D is used with Form 1040 to report any capital gains/losses.

 Form 8949 is used to reconcile your capital gains and losses from cryptocurrencies, including reporting adjustments, expenses, corrections for transactions, and transactions that were not reported or need to be corrected from the information on any Form 1099-B. Moreover, every single crypto trade has to be listed and cannot be grouped.

 Schedule C and Schedule SE are used with your Income Tax Return to report crypto income and expenses if you’re running your crypto activities as a sole proprietor or single member LLC.